smdf95/BeWell/user_stories.md

 - As a user, I want to be able to further elaborate the symptoms of the emotion, selecting symptoms such as rumination, tension, restlessness, etc. and have the app provide me with a list of possible solutions, e.g leaves on a stream, mindfulness, walk, deep breathing, etc.

-- As a user, I want to be able to find what works best for me by rating each solution and create a self-care plan.

-- As a user, I want to be able to track my progress and my mood over time.

 - As a user, I want to feel part of a community of like-minded people, by sharing my gratitude in a public forum.

-- As a user, I want to be able to share my experiences with others, so that they can benefit from them.

-- As a user, I want to be able to comment on other peoples experiences and spread positivity.

-- As a user, I want to be able to create a profile with a username and a password.

-- As a user, I want to be able to log in and log out of the app.

-- As a user, I want to be able to view my profile.

-- As a user, I want to be able to edit my profile.

-- As a user, I want to be able to delete my account.

-- As a user, I want to be able to view other users profiles.

 - As a user, I want to be able to edit and delete posts.